joe-mcgovern/vim-bowlcut/README.md

 If you want to use a different grep mechanism, you provide your own matching function by setting the `g:bowlcut_match_func` variable.
-This function takes in a string, which is the *stripped* word under cursor (meaning temporal prefixes and suffixes have been removed).
+This function takes in a string, which is the *stripped* word under cursor (meaning the prefixes and suffixes have been removed).
 It MUST return a list of dictionaries that contain the following keys & values: `filename`, `line_number`, and `column_number`.
 `line_number` and `column_number` MUST be numbers (which can be accomplished using the `str2nr(in_string)` function).

-TODO provide link to example.

 ### Providing your own query function

 You also may override the default query function by setting the `g:bowlcut_query_func` variable.
 This function takes in a string and outputs a string.
-The input string is the *stripped* word under cursor (meaning temporal prefixes and suffixes have been removed).
+The input string is the *stripped* word under cursor (meaning prefixes and suffixes have been removed).
 The string it returns should be a regex pattern that will be provided to the grep tool.

-## TODOS

-* Write help doc